pierre-rouleau/pel/doc/pel-manual.rst

 - To close the currently opened speed-bar, use ``open-close-speedbar`` again.
-- When using a speed-bar you can use the ``pel-toggle-to-speedbar`` command to quickly move point between your current window and the speed-bar window.
+- When using a the SR-Speedbar you can use the ``pel-toggle-to-speedbar`` command to quickly move point between your current window and the SR-Speedbar window.
 - Force a refresh of the speed-bar contents with the ``pel-speedbar-refresh`` command.
 - By default the speed-bar does not show the